The taggedPBC: Annotating a massive parallel corpus for crosslinguistic investigations: Conclusions and future work

 \subsection{Potential for expansion}

 The availability of the dataset via Github means that there are many possibilities for expansion and refinement of the data.
 The current release provides a baseline of POS tags via crosslingual transfer using the IBM2 model, but other alignment and transfer methods could be applied to increase accuracy for individual languages or groups of languages.
-Additionally, manually tagging portions of the individual corpora could allow for the training of individual models on a per-language basis that would improve accuracy.
+As noted, there are concerns with the applicability of universal POS tags for specific languages and language families.
+To address this, manually tagging portions of the individual corpora could allow for the training of individual models on a per-language basis that would improve accuracy.
+Some guidance along these lines is presented at the linked repository to facilitate collaboration.
 In each case, it would be important to validate such approaches, while balancing accuracy with computational efficiency.

-Individual datasets could also be expanded, either through tagging of additional portions of the Bible present in the larger PBC, or by adding data from other (hand-tagged) corpora.
+Individual datasets could also be expanded, either through tagging of additional portions of the Bible present in the original PBC, or by adding data from other (hand-tagged) corpora.
 While this would affect the overall distribution of data, it might also benefit crosslinguistic investigations in various ways.
-Multiple levels of annotation could also be supported, either through automatic annotation via lexical databases or manual annotation, provided that these were also validated/verified in a principled manner.
+Multiple levels of annotation could also be supported, either through automatic annotation via lexical databases or manual annotation, provided that these are also validated/verified in a principled manner.